medined/perl-5-by-example/perl_5_by_example/objects.md

   <P></P>
   <LI><B>Polymorphism:</B> A child class can redefine a method already defined
   in the parent class.</LI></UL>

-<H2><A name="Learning about Classes">Learning about Classes</A></H2>Before
+## Learning about Classes

-looking at specific examples of object-oriented Perl code, you need to see some generic examples.
+Before looking at specific examples of object-oriented Perl code, you need to see some generic examples.
 Looking at generic examples while learning the "standard" object-oriented terminology will ensure that you have a firm grasp of the concepts.
 If you had to learn new Perl concepts at the same time as the object